 The Chaplain of the entire Marine Corps visited Albany this week to tour the base and meet marines.

 Gunnery Sgt.
 Fredrick Sloan says he appreciates the chaplain taking time to visit and share an uplifting message.
-It TMs good to know that they're coming out and visiting bases to find out what they can do to provide information to marines at all bases not just the larger bases like Camp Lejeune or Camp Pendleton, but right here in Albany says Sloan.
+"It's good to know that they're coming out and visiting bases to find out what they can do to provide information to marines at all bases not just the larger bases like Camp Lejeune or Camp Pendleton, but right here in Albany" says Sloan.

-Marines asked a variety of questions and the chaplain didn TMt shy away from tough questions like suicides within the Marine Corps.
+Marines asked a variety of questions and the chaplain didn't shy away from tough questions like suicides within the Marine Corps.

 As part of her job Kibben travels all over talking with marines and getting a feel for what some need on the spiritual level.
 The Marine Corps Office of the Chaplaincy then tries to provide that support to the best of their ability.
 "As a chaplain we do have a message that's slightly different than the normal discourse that takes place in some of these spaces.
 So as a chaplain I think we bring the humanity back, we bring the spirit back, we bring the value back" says Kibben.